cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/EigenDA-contracts-tech-spec.md

      * Check that the aggregate signature is valid,
      * Check whether quorum has been achieved or not.

+### DataLayrPaymentManager
+The DataLayrPaymentManager contract manages all DataLayr-related payments.
+These payments are made per dataStore, usually over multiple dataStores.
+This contract inherits all of its functionalityfrom the `PaymentManager` contract.
+In addition to inherited methods from `PaymentManager`, the `DataLayrPaymentManager` contract specifies a `respondToPaymentChallengeFinal` method which specifies a DataLayr-specific final step to the payment challenge flow.

 ### BLSRegistry
 Each